 Although a referral for any of our other services is preferred, it is advisable to get one from your primary veterinarian.
 Our specialists work closely with primary veterinarians and getting a referral helps improve our ability to provide care to each patient and owner.

 We partner with your primary veterinarian to provide comprehensive medical care for your pet.
-After each visit to our ER department or to one of our specialty services, we will send a full report to your primary veterinarian.
+After each visit to our ER department or one of our specialty services, we will send a full report to your primary veterinarian.
 Depending on your pet's diagnosis, you may be asked to follow-up with your primary veterinarian or with one of our specialty departments.